-The data source NoCloud allows the user to provide user data and metadata to the instance without running a network service (or even without having a network at all).
+The data source NoCloud is a flexible datasource that can be used in multiple different ways.
+With NoCloud, the user can provide user data and metadata to the instance without running a network service (or even without having a network at all).
+Alternatively, one may use a custom webserver to provide configurations.